Bayer appeals $20.5 mln Roundup ruling to California Supreme Court

 A San Francisco jury initially awarded Johnson $289.2 million after finding the chemical glyphosate in Roundup caused his non-Hodgkin's lymphoma.

-The trial judge reduced that amount to $78.5 million.
-The Court of Appeal later reduced the damages to $20.5 million.
+The trial judge reduced that amount to $78.5 million and the Court of Appeal reduced that to $20.5 million.

 "In this case, the Court of Appeal affirmed a verdict that severely punishes Monsanto for complying with federal law,” said the petition by the company, which has long said regulators have deemed glyphosate safe for use by humans.